limianwang/osmos-lite/README.md

 - **Stay out of the way.** Osmos is intuitive and largely transparent to developers, and, most of all, doesn't attempt to be “smarter” than its human masters.
 It can also be easily mocked away for testing without having to write specialized code.

-- **Fail early, and fail loudly.** Osmos uses Harmony Proxies to trap access to a document; if attempts are made to read or write non-existent fields, an error is immediately throw to help you and pinpoint mistakes before they end up in production.
+- **Fail early, and fail loudly.** Osmos uses Harmony Proxies to trap access to a document; if attempts are made to read or write non-existent fields, an error is immediately thrown to help you and pinpoint common mistakes before they end up in production.

 - **Don't replace developer knowledge.** Osmos is designed to be a generic ODM that will work well with just about any data store that supports CRUD operations.
 However, it is _not_ meant to be an abstraction layer; instead, it assumes that developers know best, and provides only a simple interface that can be easily extended through plugins.

-The current version of Osmos supports [Riak](http://basho.com/riak/), [Redis](http://redis.io), and [RethinkDB](http://www.rethinkdb.com), but it should be easy to [write drivers](https://github.com/mtabini/osmos/blob/master/docs/drivers/drivers.md) for just about any data store—and contributions are warmly welcome!
+The current version of Osmos supports [RethinkDB](http://www.rethinkdb.com), with a MongoDB driver in the works, but it should be easy to [write drivers](https://github.com/mtabini/osmos/blob/master/docs/drivers/drivers.md) for just about any data store—and contributions are warmly welcome!
 The library also includes a simple, memory-based data store that can be used for testing purposes.

 ## Installation